Seanmatthews/seanmatthe.ws/content/articles/sat.md

 {{< figure rc="sat.png" >}}

-# A Bare Bones Implementation
+# Using Lidar Scan Points
 In robotics, [lidar](https://en.wikipedia.org/wiki/Lidar) is a very common sensor.
 You may have seen videos of some company's autonmous car mapping its environment with the use of a multi-scan lidar.
-In these and other contexts, lidar is often used for detecting objects in the environment by segmenting the various sets of scan points that have been placed in a common reference frame.
+In these and other contexts, lidar is often used for detecting objects in the environment by segmenting ([a whole subject unto itself](https://velodynelidar.com/lidar/hdlpressroom/pdf/Articles/LIDAR-based%203D%20Object%20Perception.pdf), by the way) the various sets of scan points that have been placed in a common reference frame.

+{{< figure src="store-points.png" >}}
+A fully-mapped indoor area

+{{< figure src="" >}}
+"I map myself with a lidar on a stick"

+Once our objects are segmented into sets of points, we can

+# A Bare-Bones Implementation

 ---
 *References:*